Page Loading

 Scotland is the largest UK financial hub outside London – and it needs your skills.

-FinTech Scotland has outlined an ambitious research and innovation (R&I) 10-year roadmap for fintech success.
-This strategic plan from 2022 outlines exciting opportunities, including creating 30,000 jobs in open finance, climate finance, regulation, and payments and transactions.
-The roadmap also plans to increase economic value (GVA) by more than 330%, from £598 million to more than £2 billion over 10 years.
+FinTech Scotland has outlined an ambitious 10 year research and innovation (R&I) roadmap for fintech success.
+This strategic plan from 2022 outlines exciting opportunities that include the creation of 30,000 jobs in open finance, climate finance, regulation, and payments and transactions.
+The roadmap also highlights plans to increase economic value (GVA) by more than 330% over 10 years, from £598 million to more than £2 billion.

 Global fintech companies have benefited from Scotland’s capabilities and so can you.
+In fact, 37 international fintechs have made Scotland their base.
 By moving here, they’ve become part of a collaborative, distinctive cluster of smaller fintech companies and larger financial organisations that are revolutionising the industry.
-Scotland is already home to fintech companies including:
+Fintech companies that have chosen Scotland include:

 So where are your skills most in demand?
-‘Big Three’ recruiters are JP Morgan, who have a European Technology Centre in Glasgow, Barclays and NatWest opens in a new window .
-Other prominent employers include NCR opens in a new window in Dundee, BlackRock opens in a new window in Edinburgh, and Ingenico Northern Europe opens in a new window in Fife.
-TranSwap opens in a new window , the Singapore-based cross-border payment platform, has created a new research and devlopment (R&D) centre in Edinburgh.
-Black Arrow Financial opens in a new window is going to base their centre of global operations in Scotland.
+The ‘Big Three’ recruiters are JP Morgan, which has a European Technology Centre in Glasgow, Barclays and NatWestopens in a new window.
+Other prominent employers include NCRopens in a new window in Dundee, BlackRockopens in a new window in Edinburgh, and Ingenico Northern Europeopens in a new window in Fife.

-We have ambitious fintech start-ups here too, who also recruit locally.
-If you’re interested in fast-scaling companies with international outlooks, you could consider looking at businesses such as AutoRek opens in a new window , Aveni opens in a new window , Broker Insights opens in a new window , DirectID opens in a new window , FreeAgent opens in a new window , Lending Crowd opens in a new window and Fortinet opens in a new window .
-All of them started here, and have chosen to grow here.
+We have ambitious fintech start-ups here too, which also recruit locally.
+If you’re interested in fast-scaling companies with international outlooks, consider businesses such as:

 Find the latest fintech roles in Scotland